Ten Speed Press

 Ten Speed Press is a publishing house founded in Berkeley, California, in 1971 by Phil Wood.
 It was bought by Random House in February 2009 and became part of their Crown Publishing Group division.

+Ten Speed's all-time best-seller is What Color is Your Parachute?
+A Practical Manual for Job-Hunters and Career-Changers by Richard N. Bolles (1972).
+It has been reissued in new editions and, as of 2009, has sold more than ten million copies, translated into 20 languages.